Spiced Potato & Carrot Latkes

 This za’atar is very special to me, and has so much flavor, but I only use it sparingly.
 It’s essentially irreplaceable, since I’ve lost the contact info for the woman who gave it to me, and who knows how often her roommate gets back to Jordan, for that matter.

 I deemed these latkes a special occasion fitting of breaking out the za’atar, because I just love a good latke.
-To get the best, crispiest latkes, you want to start with shredded Idaho® potatoes, which you can identify by their “Grown In Idaho” seal.
-Idaho® potatoes’ high solids content (more potato and less water) guarantees a crispy, crunchy outside and light, fluffy inside.
+To get the best, crispiest latkes, you want to start with shredded russet potatoes (also the best choice for cabbage potato soup).

 - 1 small onion, shredded

-- 2 pounds Idaho® potatoes, peeled and shredded
+- 2 pounds russet potatoes, peeled and shredded

 - 1/2 pound carrots, peeled and shredded